mlab-upenn/Go-Kart/docs/source/index.rst

 .. image:: Go-Kart_overview.png
    :width: 600

-Check out the :doc:`Mechatronics` section for further information, including how to :ref:`usage`
+Check out the :doc:`Mechatronics` section for further information related to Mechatronics of the project.
-:doc:`installation` the project.

 .. note::